-• Older roofs nearing expected end of life.
+Older roofs nearing expected end of life.
 The College does engage a roofing company for annual inspections to stay on top of these issues.
-A new report on roofing condition and recommendations is currently being finalized.
+A new report on roofing condition and recommendations has been commissioned by the College which provides insight to each of the major building roof areas.
+The overall assessment of roofing is in good condition with most buildings showing signs of exceeding their expected life span.

 Attention to problems before they have become critical and good maintenance practices have helped to keep most building systems (i.e., original windows, doors and HVAC systems) in operable condition.
 Many roofs have been replaced in the last few years and except for a few specific items, most failing materials have been dealt with in a timely manner, preventing further deterioration.
-ADA issues have been addressed in many buildings.
+ADA issues have been addressed in many buildings and continue to be evaluated and improved by the college.